-Entrance Hallway with wooden effect flooring, radiator, storage cupboard and doors opening into:
+Entrance Hallway with radiator, storage cupboard and doors opening into:

-Living room/dining room: 18`7` x 15`10` double front aspect windows flooding the spacious room with light, period cast iron insert gas fire with painted wooden surround and slate hearth, fitted alcove bookcases and radiator.
+Living room/dining room: 18`7` x 15`10` into double front aspect windows flooding the spacious room with light, period cast iron insert gas fire with painted wooden surround and tiled hearth, fitted alcove bookcases and radiator.

-Bedroom 3: 9`7 x 8`7` side aspect window, wooden effect flooring and radiator.
+Bedroom three: 9`7 x 8`7` into side aspect window and radiator.

-Kitchen: 12`4 x 11` rear and side aspect windows, range of wall and base level units with one and a half stainless steel sink with drainer and mixer tap over, counter top and plumbing for under counter appliances, integrated electric oven with four ring electric hob, space for fridge/freezer, wooden effect flooring, wall mounted boiler and radiator.
+Kitchen: 12`4 x 11` rear and side aspect double windows, range of wall and base level units with one and a half stainless steel sink with drainer and mixer tap over, counter top and plumbing for under counter appliances, integrated electric oven with four ring electric hob, wall mounted boiler and radiator.